Hermanlrx/GJ625-plotting/README.md

 # Stellar Waves - GJ625 Radio Observation Analysis
-This is version of `https://github.com/OwenJohnsons/stellar-waves.git` specifically used for radio observations of GJ625.
+This is version a of `https://github.com/OwenJohnsons/stellar-waves.git` specifically used for radio observations of GJ625.

 ## Installation